Midhun-Murali99/useless_project_temp/README.md

 inanimate objects which they can swipe or match.

 ### The Problem (that doesn't exist)
-Many inanimate object around the world face lonliness
+Crushing loneliness of inanimate object on college campuses

 ### The Solution (that nobody asked for)
 Our mobile application 'Akale Oru Ishtam'